icps86/Functions/README.md

 #load the donutzz function using the RAW link
 source_github("https://raw.githubusercontent.com/icps86/Functions/master/donutzz.R")
 ```
-Now the function `donutzz` is available in your global environment for use!
+Now `donutzz` is available in your global environment for use!

 These are the arguments (and their defualts) for the function: